 - Artwork, collectables and decorations

 The fact that you’ve collected these items over many years makes them seem inexpensive or worthless.
+Maybe you love the best luggage brands, maybe you prefer something more moderate.
 However, all of these items can be destroyed or damaged in a disaster, such as a fire.
 They can also be stolen.
 It would cost you tens of thousands of dollars to replace all your belongings.

 Renters insurance covers more than property